hafdon/translation-an-corpan/target/chapter_01.md

 The two of them laughed and they went forward.
 The whole class had a cheerful demeanor as they spent the day in the City Museum looking at the big new exhibit, «The Secret Kingdom of the Manataya».

-[See translation notes at bottom. - Zach]

 The exhibit was described in the news, on the radio and on the television, and a lot of historians spoke about it.

 Daithí Fitswalter, the famous archaeologist, after finding remains of a city, a large amazing city hidden in a thick forest on the peninsula between the southern part of Mexico and the northern part of Guatemala.
-The city was under the civilization of the Manataya for more than three thousand years.
+Faoi shibhialtacht na Manatayach a bhí an chathair ar feadh breis agus trí mhíle bliain.
 After finding this wondrous city, Fitswalter spoke to a lot of people about rewriting its history.
 But the Principal would hardly welcome the like while the school was after spending a pile of money on new history books for the library.

 The two boys came up to the rest of the class.
 A strange carving of people and  of animal heads was in the next room.
 Paul and Aodh were nervous while they were going between these terriifying figures.
 Paul noticed that a young member of the exhibit group, who had long dark hair, combed back on his head, speaking in a lively manner to the class.
 Paul looked at the white sticker that was on his T-shirt: I'm Thomas.
 Ask me a question.